oeg-upm/ya2ro/README.md

 docker run -it --rm -v $PWD/:/out ya2ro /bin/bash
 ```

-If you move any files produced by somef into `/out`, then you will be able to see them in your current directory.
+If you move any files produced by ya2ro into `/out`, then you will be able to see them in your current directory.

 ## Usage